publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch7/schXII–A/m__us_usc_t22_s283ff.md

  __First General Capital Increase__

     [Pub.
 L. 106–113, div.
-B, § 1000(a)(2)][/us/pl/106/113/s1000/a/2] \[title V, § 594\], Nov.
+B][/us/pl/106/113/dB], § 1000(a)(2) \[title V, § 594\], Nov.
 29, 1999, [113 Stat.
 1535][/us/stat/113/1535], 1501A–122, provided in part that the Secretary of the Treasury may effect the United States participation in the first general capital increase of the Inter-American Investment Corporation, and authorized $125,180,000 to be appropriated without fiscal year limitation for payment by the Secretary for paid-in capital of the Corporation.

 ----------